 Creating really good outcomes for humanity seems hard.
 We get bored.
 If we don’t get bored, we still don’t like the idea of joy without variety.
 And joyful experiences only seems good if they are real and meaningful (in some sense we can’t easily pin down).
 And so on.
 On the flip side, creating really … More Hedonic asymmetries

-Suppose that a kingdom contains a million peasants and a thousand nobles, and: Each noble makes as much as 10,000 peasants put together, such that collectively the nobles get 90% of the income.
+Closely related: Moral Trade Suppose that a kingdom contains a million peasants and a thousand nobles, and: Each noble makes as much as 10,000 peasants put together, such that collectively the nobles get 90% of the income.
 Each noble cares about as much about themselves as they do about all peasants put together.
-Each person’s welfare is logarithmic in … More Moral public goods
+Each person’s … More Moral public goods

 Using real money in prediction markets is all-but-illegal, and dealing with payments is a pain.
 But using fake money in prediction markets seems tricky, because by default players have no skin in the game.
 Here’s a simple proposal that I think might work reasonably well without being too hard to try: Create a service that … More Prediction markets for internet points?